Ancient Greek for reading and research (Beginners) - Online

 This course is aimed at people who want to learn Ancient Greek for reading and research purposes.
 Lessons focus on developing reading and text interpreting skills, allowing a fast pace progress.
 If your language level ranges from beginners to lower intermediate, you are welcome to join.

-This course will be taught in a group size of a minimum 7 and maximum 11 students.
+These courses will be taught in a small group.
+Courses have a minimum 7 maximum 12 students.
 Course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.

 No previous knowledge of Ancient Greek is required.
 The course is suitable for absolute beginners.